 - All Fast Plants generations are germinated in Petri dishes and observed as seedlings.
 Phenotypes can be observable after 72 hours.
 No planting and no special lighting required!

 Choosing which Fast Plants seed varieties will work best for what you want to teach

 - Monohybrid – Stem Color

 Now, let’s think back to the different potential timeframes to teach inheritance investigations.
 Monohybrid and dihybrid investigations are possible using any of the Options A, B, C, described above.
 For options A and B, no matter whether you’re conducting a monohybrid or dihybrid investigation, the protocols will be similar, the difference is in the phenotypes that students will observe.
 However, for option C protocols will differ slightly.
 Monohybrid investigations can utilize the easy-to-use, complete seed disk set for simple setup and observation of seedlings.
 Dihybrid seed varieties are not available in seed disks, thus seeds must be manually placed onto wet paper towel in Petri dishes.

-Where to start?
-Choosing a growing system
+How to start?
+Choosing an ideal growing system for your classroom

 Whether you’re using a ready-to-go growing system kit or a DIY growing system solution, Fast Plants are easy to grow in a variety different growing systems.
 To be successful, a Fast Plants growing system should provide continuous moisture (via wicking), utilize a soil-free potting mix, and be placed under continuous, 24-hour, light of sufficient intensity.
 Check out this video for a short overview of three popular, time-tested growing systems.
 After that, continue watching this playlist for detailed planting guides in different growing systems.
 Finally, check out the Preparation page for links to DIY guides for popular growing systems.
 Now, get growing! 🌱